Freedom to Borrow

 These types of loans are usually taken out by individuals who are short on cash and need money for an expense before their next paycheck—individuals who, without this credit, would otherwise be unable to afford an unexpected expense.
 Three in ten Americans lack the savings to cover an emergency expense of $400.
 Some examples: a necessary car repair, a medical emergency, or a security deposit on a new apartment.

-Below are some examples of short-term, small-dollar loans:
+Click HERE to learn about some examples of short-term, small-dollar loans.

 Who Uses Short-Term, Small-Dollar Loans?